Skip to main content

 5) Gay Dictatorship

-Janet Porter is one of the most extreme right-wing conspiracy theorists in the country, but that didn’t stop Mike Huckabee, Rand Paul and several GOP House members from appearing in her new film project about how gay rights advocates are bent on outlawing Christianity.
+Janet Porter is one of the most extreme right-wing conspiracy theorists (link is external) in the country, but that didn’t stop Mike Huckabee, Rand Paul and several GOP House members (link is external) from appearing in her new film project about how gay rights advocates are bent on outlawing Christianity(link is external).

 4) Gay Armageddon